Cisco Systems (NASDAQ:CSCO) Releases Q2 2022 Earnings Guidance

-The firm also recently declared a quarterly dividend, which was paid on Wednesday, October 27th.
-Investors of record on Tuesday, October 5th were given a dividend of $0.37 per share.
-This represents a $1.48 dividend on an annualized basis and a dividend yield of 2.71%.
-The ex-dividend date of this dividend was Monday, October 4th.
-Cisco Systems’s payout ratio is 55.02%.
+Cisco Systems (NASDAQ:CSCO) last announced its quarterly earnings data on Tuesday, November 16th.
+The network equipment provider reported $0.82 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.80 by $0.02.
+The company had revenue of $12.90 billion for the quarter, compared to analysts’ expectations of $12.98 billion.
+Cisco Systems had a net margin of 22.44% and a return on equity of 30.59%.
+The business’s revenue was up 8.1% compared to the same quarter last year.
+During the same quarter in the previous year, the company posted $0.68 EPS.
+As a group, equities analysts anticipate that Cisco Systems will post 3.07 EPS for the current fiscal year.

+Several research analysts have recently weighed in on the stock.
+Wells Fargo & Company lifted their target price on shares of Cisco Systems from $65.00 to $70.00 and gave the stock an overweight rating in a research report on Thursday, September 9th.
+JMP Securities reissued a hold rating on shares of Cisco Systems in a research report on Thursday, September 16th.
+Needham & Company LLC reissued a hold rating on shares of Cisco Systems in a research report on Thursday, September 16th.
+MKM Partners lifted their target price on shares of Cisco Systems from $60.00 to $69.00 and gave the stock a buy rating in a research report on Monday, September 20th.
+Finally, Barclays lifted their target price on shares of Cisco Systems from $55.00 to $62.00 and gave the stock an overweight rating in a research report on Thursday, August 19th.
+They noted that the move was a valuation call.
+Twelve investment analysts have rated the stock with a hold rating and nine have given a buy rating to the company.
+According to MarketBeat.com, the company presently has a consensus rating of Hold and a consensus price target of $62.24.

-In related news, SVP Prat Bhatt sold 12,722 shares of the stock in a transaction that occurred on Monday, November 22nd.
-The stock was sold at an average price of $54.80, for a total transaction of $697,165.60.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Company insiders own 0.02% of the company’s stock.
+In other news, SVP Prat Bhatt sold 12,722 shares of Cisco Systems stock in a transaction that occurred on Monday, November 22nd.
+The shares were sold at an average price of $54.80, for a total value of $697,165.60.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, CEO Charles Robbins sold 162,959 shares of Cisco Systems stock in a transaction that occurred on Wednesday, November 24th.
+The shares were sold at an average price of $55.45, for a total transaction of $9,036,076.55.
+The disclosure for this sale can be found here.
+Insiders sold 176,149 shares of company stock valued at $9,760,550 over the last quarter.
+Corporate insiders own 0.02% of the company’s stock.

 Cisco Systems Company Profile